ConsciousScientist/Project-202011-Sentiment-Analysis-Quotes/README.md

 No instalation possible

 ## Usage:
-Perfectly explained within the code
+Perfectly explained inside the code

 ## Contributing:
 It would be appreciate to see how you would approach the projetc for bette results.
 Please see the conclusions I gathered in the next section.
 The limitation of the data makes not possible to drastically improve the results.